Skip to content

 After your conversation with Aisha’s mum, her partner arrives.
 After a few minutes in the cubicle, they tell you they’re leaving.
 Mum says it’s all been a misunderstanding, and there is no way that one of them could hurt Aisha.

 Many families express a desire to leave at this point.
-Explain that things will be better if they stay and work with the team to ensure their child is safe.
+Explain that things will be better if they stay and work with the team to ensure their child’s safety.
 Be clear that if they do try to leave, the police will be called.
 From a practical perspective, writing down a description of anyone you think may try to abscond, including what they’re wearing, can make it easier for the police to stop them.

 You persuade Aisha’s mum to stay, and she reluctantly returns to the cubicle.
 You ensure that Aisha’s medical needs are met and her pain is controlled.
 Once a ward bed is available, she is admitted to the ward for the relevant safeguarding investigations to be carried out.